tensandev/tensandev/README.md

 ---

-⚡️ Fun fact: I enjoy optimizing server setups and building dynamic, user-friendly applications!
+⚡️ Fun fact: I tried explaining Docker to my cat.
+Now it just stares at containers.